SchniedersLab/forcefieldx/src/site/markdown/index.md

 ### Overview

-  Force Field<span style="color:yellow"> X</span>
-  is based on accurate polarizable atomic multipole force fields, local and global optimization algorithms, and rigorous statistical mechanics sampling.
+  Force Field X is based on accurate polarizable atomic multipole force fields, local and global optimization algorithms, and rigorous statistical mechanics sampling.
   The FFX code is parallelized for clusters of many-core nodes with coprocessors using an open (GPL v.
 3), modular and platform independent approach.